NickMeepo/AttrKit/Documentation.md

 2. erased function

-removeAttribute method of NSMutableAttributedString are supported in the chain by *erased function*, which can work with *from function* and *range functions*:
+removeAttribute method of NSMutableAttributedString are supported in the chain by *erased function*, which can work with *fromHere function* and *range functions*:

 ```swift
 _ = "AttrKit with underline erased".attr